Categories

 Uncategorized

-San Francisco, CA – March 21, 2023 – The Higher Education Video Game Alliance (HEVGA) today announced its 2023 HEVGA Fellows at the Game Developers Conference (GDC).
+New York, NY – June 27, 2024 – The Higher Education Video Game Alliance (HEVGA) today announced its 2024 HEVGA Fellows at the Games for Change (G4C) Festival.
 Four new members were inducted.

 Established in 2017, HEVGA’s Fellows Program recognizes senior scholars in the games domain who have made significant contributions to the field in design, theory, or research.
 HEVGA Fellows are elected by their peers for outstanding contributions to games-based research and design in higher education.
 Fellows serve as integral ambassadors for the organization and are inducted as lifetime members.